zama-ai/fhevm-solidity/docs/smart_contracts/random.md

 # Generate random numbers

-This document explains how to generate cryptographically secure random encrypted numbers fully on-chain using the `TFHE` library in HTTPZ.
+This document explains how to generate cryptographically secure random encrypted numbers fully on-chain using the `FHE` library in HTTPZ.
 These numbers are encrypted and remain confidential, enabling privacy-preserving smart contract logic.

 ## **Key notes on random number generation**